 Mostly home working as-and-when is a flexibility.
 Enforced total home working is a millstone to progressing shared understandings of a novel approach to information architectures for digital transformation – to use the jargon of my current day-job.
 Remote working works well with people with whom you have significant shared understanding and trust, but not when you’re still trying to get on the same page under complex work pressures.
 That requires human dialogue and contact beyond the formal transactions.

-Anyway, this isn’t about me and my day job, it’s about the relevance of information & communication architectures to the full context.
+Anyway, this isn’t about me and my day job, it’s about the relevance of information & communication architectures to the full context, humanity and our ecosystem.
 The information environment and decisions made by us and for us about Brexit, Trump, Covid etc. Decisions which are themselves reflected in everyday life and day-job choices.
 Follow-the-science & official advice vs fake-news & conspiracy-theories at its most stark.

 Since the 1940’s – before electronic computers – that’s been known as Cybernetics.
 These days it’s called Systems Engineering – human systems to manage the organisation & governance of human affairs – biological, social, business, political – you name it.
 In my day-job it’s primarily about business systems and operations, but all human life is here in any complex business.

 Just before I committed to that job in Sept 2019 I posted about identifying a new potential hero in terms of systems architectures, systems which go right back to biological evolution of our sentient and purposeful selves.
 Our human architecture.
 But I’m getting ahead of myself.